jardimdanificado/pixibruter/README.md

-# brutemedia
+# pixibruter

 ## Description

-a pixilang based multimedia engine, for working with native back-end + pixilang front-end using brut.
+a pixilang based multimedia engine, implements a bruter interpreter and a set of tools.

-this implements a intermediary communication language called brut(.brut) that has it own syntax and allow to do dynamic importing, while you cannot declare functions in brut you can still declare `procedures` which work like functions, of course, there is a overhead, but might not be so noticiable as brut is very very simple to parse.

 ## Table of Contents